 The textbook must include Smartwork, the Student Site and Guided Explorations.
-The cheapest option is to purchase the ebook directly from Norton for \$55.
+The cheapest option is to purchase the ebook directly from Norton for \$64.95.
 I recommend this.
 You will be able to purchase the book/ebook directly from our BB site.
 This is likely cheaper than the bookstore.
+Please contact me if you have any issue regarding purchase of the textbook.